n2geoff/Impact/README.md

 ## TODO

 - Lots of cleanup
-    - move directories around
-    - cleanup express
-- gulp build process for minification/bake
+- gulp build process for minify/bake
-- Check if I can bring Docs here?
+- check we can include Docs here?

+> NOTE: php (tools) is currently required to build your game for distribution

 ## Support

-You can open [an issue](https://github.com/n2geoff/impact/issues/new) for support, however my goal is just to run under node.
-For engine features please use the original github repository issues [found here](https://github.com/phoboslab/Impact/issues)
+You can open [an issue](https://github.com/n2geoff/impact/issues/new) for support, however my goal is just to run ImpactJS under node.
+For ImpactJS engine features please use the original github repository issues [found here](https://github.com/phoboslab/Impact/issues), thanks!

 ## Contributing